Client interface

 An Item represents a key/value pair, where the key is the name of the Item, and the value is whatever is provided by the authoritative daemon.
 The principal way for both clients and daemons to get or set the value is via the

 Retrieve the current value.
-Set refresh to True to prompt the daemon handling the request to provide the most up-to-date value available, potentially bypassing any local cache.
-Set formatted to True to receive the human-readable formatting of the value, if any such formatting is available.
+Set refresh to True to prompt the daemon responding to the request to return the most up-to-date value available, potentially bypassing any local cache.
+Set formatted to True to receive the human-readable formatting of the value, if any such formatting is available; similarly, set quantity to true to receive the value as a

-Register a callback to be invoked whenever a new value is received, either by a direct
+Register a callback to be invoked whenever a new value is received from a remote daemon, regardless of how that new value arrived.

 Set a new value.
 Set wait to True to block until the request completes; this is the default behavior.
 If wait is set to False, the caller will be returned a